Kumaravel655/android-/sensor application ex 4/exp4/README.md

+## EX NO:04
+## DATE:
-# Ex.No:4 Develop a simple application to display the avaliable sensor in android mobile devices using Sensor Manager in android studio.
+# <p align="center"> Develop a simple application to display the avaliable sensor in android mobile devices using Sensor Manager in android studio.

 ## AIM: